Pre-operative Assessment Clinic

 Bedside TV, radio, telephone and internet

-TV screens are not provided at Maidstone Hospital but patients are allowed to bring DVD players as long as you are considerate and use headphones or keep the volume low so as not to disturb other patients.
+TV screens are not provided at Maidstone Hospital but patients are allowed to bring DVD players and tablets as long as you are considerate and use headphones or keep the volume low so you do not disturb other patients.

 Patients at Tunbridge Wells Hospital have wall mounted flat screen TVs with freeview channels.